ministryofjustice/moj-frontend/docs/components/alert.md

 #### Stacking alerts

-It's OK to present more than 1 alert on a single page.
-The alerts will stack.
+It's OK to present more than 1 alert on a page – they'll stack.
 When developing your alert strategy, consider:

-- separating alerts which have no further tasks for a user, so that they can be easily dismissed
+- separating alerts that do not involve anything further for a user do – these can be easily dismissed
 - combining instances of the warning, error and information states to reduce the number of alerts

 ### Where to add it

 An alert can be displayed globally or in context, depending on the type of message.

 A global alert is shown on all pages (or any page) and is about the service as a whole, for example service downtime.
 It can also be displayed on a home page to draw the user’s attention to new issues.
-A contextual alert is shown in a particular section, and is about a task or part of that section.
+A contextual alert is shown in a particular section, and is about that section.

 Place alerts about a whole service or page at the top of the page above the main heading and below the back link (if there is one).
 An alert can also be positioned under a relevant heading, but should not be added to body copy.

 ### Alert colours and icons

 The link text colour matches each variant.
-Do not change the colours.

 Each alert has an icon.
 Do not remove the icon, as it makes each alert too reliant on colour, which cannot be accessed by everyone.
+Do not change the colours.

-#### Alerts on coloured background
+#### Alert usage on coloured background

-The alert will be accessible on govuk-colour("white") or govuk-colour("light-grey") backgrounds.
+All alert variants are accessible on a <code>govuk-colour("white")</code> or <code>govuk-colour("light-grey")</code> background.

-They should not be placed on a coloured background because:
+An alert should not be placed on a coloured background because:

 - the colour contrast between the border and page may not be accessible
 - sighted users may not be able to identify the border colour, for example a success alert on a blue background might look like an information alert

-All variants will be accessible on backgrounds that are govuk-colour("white") or govuk-colour("light-grey"){% endtab %}

 {% tab "Examples" %}

 ## Examples

 ### Within a case management system

+A success alert positioned under a H1 on a dashboard shows a user that the task they just completed was successful.
+This prevents the need for a separate page to be shown to the user.

 <p><img src="{{ 'assets/images/alert-example-case-management.png' | rev | url }}" alt="A Ministry of Justice website with the heading 'Hearing outcomes'.
 A success alert which reads 'Case assigned to Jane Doe' is below the heading.
 Below the alert are tabs with the titles 'Cases to review (3)', 'In progress (137)' and 'Reviewed cases'.
 The 'cases to review' tab is active and contains a table where each row gives details of a case.
 Rows can be selected with a checkbox and there is a button menu with the label 'Actions' in the upper right corner of the table."></p>